colloqi/piSignage/README.md

             - Only browser based ticker and clock are supported.
 Emergency message, OpenVG based ticker and clock are not available in Pi 4
             - mpv player option under Group settings is not yet available in this image
             - Under Group settings, selection of landscape mode is recommended,  Under portrait modes auto mode resolution defaults to 1080x1920 & GPL driver gets changed to legacy
+            - ZIP archive is over 4GB in size and the archive may not supported by older unzip tools on some platforms.
+If you find that the download appears to be corrupt or the file is not unzipping correctly, please try using 7Zip (Windows) or The Unarchiver (Macintosh)

 2. Unzip the file